xiph/rav1e/doc/GLOSSARY.md

 In the bitstream, this is a Frame Header followed by zero or more Tile Groups.
 With reordering, there will be more frames in the output than the input, but some will not be shown.

-Segment
+GOP
 --------
-A sequence of groups.
+Group Of Pictures, A sequence of groups.
 The first group will start with a keyframe, and the rest of the groups will start with inter frames.

 MI
 --